 BS in Computer Engineering

 Computer Engineering (CpE) is a dynamic professional field that blends the fields of hardware engineering with software development.
 Computer engineers are proficient in electrical and electronic engineering, software design, and hardware-software integration.
 The goal of a computer engineer is to promote the advancement of digital technology, computer networking, and embedded computer systems.
-Special focus will be placed on embedded systems design and applications such of the Internet of Things (IoT) with the integration of sensors, actuators, and communication technologies.
+Special focus will be placed on embedded systems design, Internet of Things (IoT), systems integration with sensors and actuators, and product development.